Old Russian words and their meaning. Dictionary of obsolete words (based on works from the school curriculum)

 c) (fisherman - fisherman, friendship - friendship);

-In order to correctly use archaism in a sentence and avoid confusion, use an explanatory dictionary or a dictionary of obsolete words.
+In order to correctly use archaism in a sentence and avoid confusion, use an explanatory dictionary or a dictionary of outdated words.

-In this passage, the following words are archaisms: commoner, courtyard (in the sense of an economy), shop (commercial enterprise), nameless.
-It is easy to see that there are also historicisms here: okolnichy, boyar.
+In this passage, the following words are archaisms: commoner, yard (in the meaning of household), shop ( trading enterprise), nameless.
+It is easy to notice that there are also historicisms here: okolnichy, boyar.

 Outdated words perfectly convey the characteristic historicity, make literary text colorful and bright.
-But for correct and appropriate use, you must always check with an explanatory dictionary so that flamboyant phrases do not end up turning into nonsense.
+But for correct and appropriate use, you must always check with explanatory dictionary so that flowery phrases do not end up turning into nonsense.

-Archaisms are words that have fallen out of use due to the appearance of new words.
-But their synonyms are in modern Russian.
-For example:
+Archaisms are words that, due to the emergence of new words, have fallen out of use.
+But their synonyms exist in modern Russian.
+Eg:

-the right hand is the right hand, the cheeks are the cheeks, the ramen is the shoulders, the loins are the lower back, and so on.
+the right hand is the right hand, the cheeks are the cheeks, the ribs are the shoulders, the loins are the lower back, and so on.

-But, it is worth noting that archaisms, nevertheless, may differ from modern synonymous words.
-These differences can be in the morpheme composition (fisherman - fisherman, friendship - friendship), in their lexical meaning(belly - life, guest - merchant,), in grammatical design (at the ball - at the ball, perform - perform) and phonetic features (mirror - mirror, gishpan - Spanish).
-Many words are completely out of date, but still they have modern synonyms.
-For example: harm - death or harm, hope - hope and firmly believe, in order - that.
-And to avoid possible mistakes in the interpretation of these words, when working with works of fiction, it is strongly recommended to use a dictionary of outdated words and dialect phrases, or an explanatory dictionary.
+But it is worth noting that archaisms may still differ from modern synonymous words.
+These differences can be in the morphemic composition (fisherman - fisherman, friendship - friendship), in their lexical meaning(belly - life, guest - merchant), in grammatical design (at the ball - at the ball, perform - perform) and phonetic features (mirror - mirror, Spanish - Spanish).
+Many words are completely outdated, but they still have modern synonyms.
+For example: destruction - death or harm, hope - hope and firmly believe, so that - so that.
+And to avoid possible errors in the interpretation of these words, when working with works of art, it is strongly recommended to use a dictionary of outdated words and dialect phrases, or an explanatory dictionary.

-Many words have become historicisms that denoted various household items of our ancestors, phenomena and things that were somehow connected with the economy of the past, the old culture, the socio-political system that once existed.
-Many historicisms are found among words that, in one way or another, are related to military topics.
+Many words that denoted various household items of our ancestors, phenomena and things that were in one way or another connected with the economy of the past, the old culture, and the socio-political system that once existed became historicisms.
+Many historicisms are found among words that are one way or another connected with military themes.

-Redoubt, chain mail, visor, squeak, and so on.
+Redoubt, chain mail, visor, arquebus and so on.

-Most of the obsolete words call garments and household items: prosak, svets, endova, camisole, armyak.
+Most of the outdated words refer to items of clothing and household items: prosak, svetets, endova, camisole, armyak.

-Also, historicisms can be attributed to words that denote titles, professions, positions, classes that once existed in Russia: tsar, lackey, boyar, steward, equestrian, barge haule, tinker and so on.
-Manufacturing activities such as horse tram and manufactory.
-Phenomena of patriarchal life: purchase, rent, corvee and others.
-Disappeared technologies such as mead and tinning.
+Also, historicisms include words that denote titles, professions, positions, classes that once existed in Rus': tsar, lackey, boyar, steward, stableman, barge hauler, tinker, and so on.
+Types of production activities such as horse-drawn horses and manufacturing.
+Phenomena of patriarchal life: procurement, rent, corvee and others.
+Disappeared technologies such as mead making and tinning.

-The words that arose in the Soviet era also became historicisms.
-These include such words as: food detachment, NEP, Makhnovist, educational program, Budenovite and many others.
+Words that arose during the Soviet era also became historicisms.
+These include words such as: food detachment, NEP, Makhnovets, educational program, Budenovets and many others.

-Sometimes it is very difficult to distinguish between archaisms and historicisms.
-This is due to both the revival of the cultural traditions of Russia, and with frequent use these words in proverbs and sayings, as well as other works of folk art.
-These words include words denoting measures of length or measurement of weight, calling Christian and religious holidays and others and others.
+Sometimes it can be very difficult to distinguish between archaisms and historicisms.
+This is due both to the revival of the cultural traditions of Rus' and to frequent use these words in proverbs and sayings, as well as other works of folk art.
+Such words include words denoting measures of length or measurements of weight, naming Christian and religious holidays, and so on and so forth.

 Abiye - immediately, since, when.